ClementNerma/Rave/docs/books/hybrid.md

   divide(2, 0);

 catch (e) {
-  println!("Some error occured.
-Here is its message:");
+  println!('Some error occured.
+Here is its message:');
   println!(e.message);
 }
 ```